matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 There is an emacs mode `rst.el
 <http://docutils.sourceforge.net/tools/editors/emacs/rst.el>`_ which
-automates many important ReST tasks like building and updateing table-of-contents, and promoting or demoting section headings.
+automates many important ReST tasks like building and updating table-of-contents, and promoting or demoting section headings.
 Here is the basic ``.emacs`` configuration::